mzabsky/hellmutation/documentation/mutations.md

 **Applies to**: Doom 2 only, Arch-Vile&emsp;&emsp;&emsp;**Key**: `reachingritual`

-Arch-Viles can resurrect monster from a greater distance.
+Arch-Viles can resurrect monsters from a greater distance.

 ## Reactive Camouflage